 We all are very excited when we start a new activity such as taking piano lessons or working out.
 But there are days when our motivation drops and we don’t feel like learning the piano or exercising at all.
 There are several reasons why this happens.
 It might be because our routine got us bored, or we are discouraged because we are not seeing the results expected.

-Here are several tips I hope will help you and encourage you to keep on going no matter what!
+Here are several tips that I apply myself to stay self-motivated.
+I hope they will help you and encourage you to keep on going no matter what!

 Stay confident and focused!